zrcoder/amisgo/README.md

 ## Project Status

-- [x] Auto-generated components based on latest Amis schema
+- [x] Auto-generated components based on latest amis schema
 - [ ] Tests and examples (60% complete)

 > **Note**: API is not stable yet and subject to change.